Wisconsin Highway 130

 State Trunk Highway 130 (often called Highway 130, STH-130 or WIS 130) is a state highway in the U.S. state of Wisconsin.
 It runs in north–south in south central Wisconsin from near Dodgeville to near Hill Point.

 Route description

-Starting at WIS 23, WIS 130 begins to meander northwestward and then northward, passing through Clyde.
-Then, it starts running concurrently with WIS 133 immediately before they cross the Wisconsin River.
-After crossing the river, they then enter Lone Rock.
+Starting at WIS 23, WIS 130 meanders northwestward and then northward, passing through Clyde.
+It joins with WIS 133 immediately before they cross the Wisconsin River.
+After crossing the river, the highways enter Lone Rock.
 Then, they intersect with US 14/WIS 60.
-At this point, WIS 133 ends there while WIS 130 turns west along another concurrency.
-Then, WIS 130 turns north away from the concurrency.
-It then continues to meander northward, passing through Bear Valley and Sandusky.
-Then, it intersects WIS 154 north of Sandusky.
-At this point, the route ends there and the road continues north as part of CTH-G.
+At this point, WIS 133 ends while WIS 130 turns west to follow US 14.
+WIS 130 then turns north away from US 14 and meanders northward, passing through Bear Valley and Sandusky.
+The route ends at its intersection with WIS 154 north of Sandusky; the road continues north from there as part of CTH-G.

 History

 Beginning in 1923, WIS 130 was designated along half of its present-day route from WIS 23 to WIS 41 (previously and later WIS 11, now US 14)/WIS 60 north of Lone Rock.
 Up until 1948, no significant changes were made to the routing.
 In 1948, WIS 130 was extended northward via CTH-J, CTH-N, and CTH-G. In 1949, part of the WIS 130 extension was moved northwestward away from CTH-N and CTH-G.